TUDelft-CS4110/2016-0x90/test-suite-genetation.md

 - **Method** statements, which invoke methods on objects or call static methods.
 - **Assignment** statements, which assign values to array indices or to public member variables of objects, but do not define new values.

-The *test cluster* for a given system under test (SUT) defines the set of available classes, their public constructors, methods, and fields.
+The *test cluster* for a given system under test defines the set of available classes, their public constructors, methods, and fields.
 This chosen representation has a variable size for the test suite for one good reason: for a new software to test, the optimal number of test cases and their respective optimal length are not known, and need to be searched for.

 ### Fitness Function